 But he didn’t want her to become the first witch in magical history to die of laughter.

-“Bad things happened after that.”
-He said looking down and shaking his head slightly.
-“As stupid and ridiculous as it sounds… Just don’t ever give me a black dog.”
+“Bad things happened after that,” he told her, looking down and shaking his head slightly.
+“As stupid and ridiculous as it sounds… just don’t ever give me a black dog.”

 Since he stopped and didn’t elaborate on the rest of the dream, she figured that he wouldn’t tell her anything else about it, even if she asked.

 “Okay, I promise.
 I swear that I will never get you a black dog.
 Dream prevented,” she declared, feeling a bit silly to be promising such a thing.
 “Now about those gifts…” she said as she folded her arms into her chest.

 She caught his expression as it changed from solemn and sad to downright playful.
 She could tell that speaking of his dream and especially of his father was taking a toll on his mood.
 So she was happy to see his eyes light up.